cnescatlab/i-CodeCNES/CONTRIBUTING.md

 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit description

+## Management of contributions

+All contributions are welcome.
+They are made via a *pull request* on the branch `dev` which is the branch of the next version.

+* pull request with **major** changes must be approved by at least one maintainer of each team and the LEQUAL.

+* pull requests with **minor** changes must be approved by at least one organization's member.

+All maintainers have the ability to merge *pull requests* on the `dev` branch.
+If several maintainers belong to the same team, their validation only counts for one organization.